17 Signs He Is Emotionally Dependent On You & How to Deal

 When your partner relies heavily on you for emotional support, it can feel overwhelming, even if it comes from a place of love.
 Learning how to deal with an emotionally dependent partner requires patience, understanding, and clear communication.

 It’s about finding balance—supporting them while also ensuring your own needs are met.
-Here are 7 tips to handle this dynamic gently and effectively.
+Here are some tips to handle this dynamic gently and effectively.

 Creating a safe space for honest dialogue is essential.
 Talk openly about your feelings and concerns, and encourage them to share theirs, too.
 This isn’t about pointing fingers but about understanding each other better.